danny8376/rubygems-mirror-lite/README.md

 And the stub api server will be discussed later.

-_There may be some more web server configuration._
+_There may be some more web server configurations._

 ---